Back to DWU AI Articles

 Key features:

-• Uses ONLY committed or realized amounts—no management intentions or estimates
+• Historical component uses ONLY committed or realized amounts—no management intentions or estimates

-• More restrictive than rate covenant because it cannot include projected rate increases or expense controls
+• More restrictive than rate covenant because historical test cannot include projected rate increases or expense controls

 • Calculation: (Demonstrated Revenues) / (Existing DS + New DS) >= 1.50x or higher